 - Bend the connected batteries in a U shape.

-- Connect the positive side of the series connection to the positive side of the drill battery.
+- Connect the series connection’s positive side to the drill battery’s positive side.

-- Connect the negative side of the series connection to the negative side of the drill battery.
+- Connect the series connection’s negative side to the drill battery’s negative side.

 Keep the whole thing for around 2 hours or so.
 Your batteries will get charged pretty quickly.